-It’s important to remember that there are two kinds of information privacy on Facebook: the kind that has to do with what other people can see about you, and the kind that has to do with what Facebook itself can track.
-The information we’re talking about falls into the latter.
+When it comes to Facebook, there are two kinds of information privacy: what other people can see about you, and what Facebook itself can track.

 What Kind of Information Does Facebook “Like”